 These 5 reasons to keep reading aloud to older readers will help your kids in all content areas.
 It is not just about their language arts class.

-In fact, hearing texts into the teen (and even adult years) help older readers improve reading comprehension in a variety of ways.
+In fact, hearing texts into the teen (and even adult years) helps older readers improve reading comprehension in a variety of ways.

 Try some of your favorites with your own kids!